solid-contrib/conformance-test-harness/README.md

 ./mvnw release:clean
 ```

 Once the release has been completed, you should go to the release tag in GitHub and edit it.
-You can then upload
-`target/solid-conformance-test-harness-runner.jar` as an asset of the release.